shivpalrathod/shivpalrathod/README.md

 ## 👋 About Me

-## 👋 About Me

 I am a Computer Science Engineering student and aspiring Python Developer with hands-on experience in building web applications using Django and frontend technologies like HTML, CSS, and JavaScript.
 I enjoy developing real-world projects such as Student Management Systems, AI-based applications, and personal portfolio websites.
 My interests include web development, Python programming, and exploring Artificial Intelligence concepts.
-I am continuously improving my technical skills by working on projects, solving problems, and learning new technologies.
-I am currently seeking internship and entry-level opportunities where I can contribute to meaningful projects, gain industry exposure, and grow as a software developer.

 ---

 ## 🚀 What I'm Currently Working On